Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

 Liddle' Bob Corker

-The feud between Trump and Sen. Bob Corker has been going on for some time, but the Tennessee senator finally got a nickname Tuesday.
+The feud between Trump and Sen. Bob Corker has been going on for some time, but the Tennessee senator finally got a nickname.

 “The Failing [New York Times] set Liddle’ Bob Corker up by recording his conversation.
 Was made to sound a fool, and that’s what I am dealing with!”
 Trump tweeted on Oct.
 10.